-Under Bill 107, the Human Rights Tribunal will also be restructured as part of the Government's stated goal of providing "a more open, accessible and faster complaint resolution process" and "to resolve individual disputes fairly, quickly and effectively."
-As a result of amendments made at the public hearing stage, appointments to the Tribunal will be made through a competitive process based on certain criteria, including experience, knowledge or training in human rights, aptitude for impartial adjudication and aptitude for applying the alternative adjudicative practices and procedures that may be set out in the Tribunal rules: s.32(3).
+Under Bill 107, the Human Rights Tribunal is restructured as part of the Government's stated goal of providing "a more open, accessible and faster complaint resolution process" and "to resolve individual disputes fairly, quickly and effectively."
+As a start, appointments to the Tribunal are to be made through a competitive process based on certain criteria, including experience, knowledge or training in human rights, aptitude for impartial adjudication and aptitude for applying the alternative adjudicative practices and procedures that may be set out in the Tribunal rules: s.32(3).